Becheler/Becheler.github.io/index.md

  _Approximate Bayesian Computation_ (ABC) is a natural way to tackle this kind of models as it makes use of simulations to estimate parameters.
 This need for massive simulations justifies my principal activity of C++ programming.

+I maintain Quetzal, a C++ template library easing the development of coalescence-based models.